agoering/climate-vis/report/report.md

-Title: ClimateVis
-Date: 2014-06-09
+# ClimateVis: an interactive web app
-Authors: Andrea Yocom, Gene Krasnitskiy, Rudy Resch, Simon Wiedemann
+By Gene Krasnitskiy, Rudy Resch, Simon Wiedemann, and Andrea Yocom
-Summary: Climate visualization team project for UO Physics Scientific Programming course.

 ## Executive Summary
 Our team has developed an interactive visualization of average annual temperature, total annual precipitation, and total annual carbon dioxide emissions.
 There are two tabs: a Map tab and a Science tab.